NovaSector/NovaSector/modular_nova/modules/player_homes/README.md

 **Everything a save spawns is marked `TRAIT_HOME_FURNISHING`, and the door takes back exactly what carries that mark.** That is the whole anti-duplication scheme.
 Any new way for items to enter or leave a home must respect this.

+**A save is a `.dmm`, so only turfs, areas and unblacklisted objects survive it.** Anything else a player can see needs a stand-in object written into the file in its place.
+They live together in `home_stand_ins.dm`.

 **`/area/misc/player_home` is deliberately not `UNIQUE_AREA`.** The map loader reuses areas registered in `GLOB.areas_by_type`; leaving the flag `NONE` is what gives each loaded home its own